sahilatahar/Code-Sync/README.md

 -   **Chatting Group Feature:** Introduce a collaborative chatting group within the platform, allowing users to communicate in real-time while working on code.
 -   **Admin Permission:** Implement an admin permission system to manage user access levels and control over certain platform features.
--   **Autosave Functionality:** Integrate an autosave feature to automatically save users work at regular intervals, preventing data loss and providing a seamless editing experience.
 -   **User Presence Indicators:**
     -   **Online/Offline Status:** Display a simple indicator next to each username, such as a green dot for online and a grey dot for offline.
 -   **Search and Replace:** Implement a search and replace functionality for efficient code navigation.